maehw/ObsHwModuleTests/ObsGpsTest/README.md

 On the right side there's a list of satellites with their name (left column) sorted descended by their "signal strength", i.e. the satellite with the strongest signal comes first.
 The numbers in the right column are the C/N0 values.
 As there's only limited display space, only up to 8 satellites are listed!

 ***Note**: The current version does not match the image from above.
 It should show 7 signal strength bars instead of 8.
 It also has two indicators that show if any UBX or NMEA messages have been received.
 (Only tested for NMEA so far.)*

+### Error/result view

+Something must have gone wrong when this view appears - there's either no valid communication with the GPS module at all or no NMEA stream data active.
+A complete communication outage is indicated with "broken link" symbol - time to check your wiring (maybe the power supply connection is broken or UBX TX/ uC RX not connected properly) and selected baudrate.
+In addition, the baudrate is printed as number and a "speed indicator" is shown (rabbit or snail icon).

+The display will give additional info on the bottom: when NMEA or UBX messages have been received, the background is filled (white), otherwise left blank (black).

+The display also lists the number of received bytes from the GPS serial shortly after startup and at the time the error view is drawn.

+Reset the target hardware to try again.

+You can also press the button to switch to the higher baudrate and retry again after reset (hold the button pressed until the splash screen appears as describedd above).

 ## Compatible hardware